Do I have herpes?

 Can a blood test diagnose genital herpes?

 Blood tests are not used to diagnose genital herpes.
 You may see blood tests for herpes advertised but these cannot be used to diagnose genital herpes.
 They check for antibodies.
 Having antibodies does not identify the part of the body that might be affected – only a swab of a sore can do that.
 An asymptomatic facial cold sore infection will also cause the immune system to make antibodies.
-Antibody tests are not very reliable: one in three negative test results may be wrong; one in ten positive results may be incorrect.
+Antibody tests are not very reliable: one in three negative test results may be wrongone in ten positive results may be incorrect.

 Urine tests should not be used to diagnose genital herpes.
 Beware, these may be offered inappropriately by private testing services.

 Your symptoms may not be caused by genital herpes.
 There are more than 24 other conditions that could be causing them.
-See the section on these below.
+See the section on “What else?” at the end of this page.
 You cannot diagnose yourself.
 Herpes photos on other websites are usually chosen to show really bad examples of the infection.
 Yours will likely be much milder.
 There are other conditions that cause blisters or sores that look just like genital herpes.
 Getting diagnosed with genital herpes can only be done with a swab test: a positive result will confirm it is genital herpes.

 Do I have to see my GP before I can go to a clinic?